smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 ```
 !@

-You can have a combination of Audio files and Test-To-Speech.
+You can have a combination of Audio files and Text-To-Speech.

 @![iOS]
 ##### Objective-C